realpratz/winsov/README.md

 All code was self written.

-Project written in C# using Unity 6000.0.61f1.
+Project written in C# using Universal Render Pipeline (URP) of Unity 6000.0.61f1.